vime-js/vime/README.md

 ## 🍭 Examples

-**The examples below are using web components but there are bindings for React, Vue, Angular and Svelte.
+**The examples below are using web components but there are bindings for React, Vue, Svelte, Stencil and Angular.
 If you want to see how they look check out our [Demo](https://vimejs.com/demo).**

 ```html
 <vime-player autoplay muted>